BoiseState/Stream500Release/README.md

 ## Acknowledgements
 * [Graph500 Community](https://graph500.org/)
 * Sandia National Labs
+* National Science Foundation

 ## License
 This project is licensed under the [NCSA](https://opensource.org/licenses/NCSA) License - see the [LICENSE](LICENSE) file for details

+---
+> This material is based upon work supported by the National Science Foundation under Grant Number 1641774.

+> Disclaimer : Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+---